NegatioN/BattleRiteStats/_characters/pearl.md

       name: Tasty Fish
       type: support
     winrate: '65.0'
-  - damage: '3.3'
+  - damage: '4.7'
-    disable: '0.9'
+    disable: '1.0'
-    energy: '2.2'
+    energy: '3.0'
-    num: 16
+    num: 20
-    protection: '3.6'
+    protection: '3.3'
     skills:
     - color: pink
       description: Countering an attack with Tidal Wave recharges your staff.
       icon: baa9baf5b01c5ee42902398a8f946a5a
       name: Gush
       type: control
-    - color: yellow
+    - color: red
-      description: Diving into a Bubble Barrier destroys the bubble and resets the cooldown of Dive.
+      description: Dive deals 10 damage and inflicts Root for 1 at your starting location.
       icon: 6c30b1e6992030e4dae06a355b7a4fb4
+      name: Riptide
+      type: offense
+    - color: green
+      description: Countering an attack with Tidal Wave spawns a Lesser Bubble Barrier around you.
+      icon: baa9baf5b01c5ee42902398a8f946a5a
-      name: Ocean Tide
+      name: Sea Bubble
-      type: mobility
+      type: survival
     - color: pink
       description: Increases Silence duration from 1 to 1.4.
       icon: 70a26229b7880aa44a46e8cb2af9334f